 ESRC LISS DTP PhD Studentship on Data Driven Business Models

-ICBS Department of Innovation and Entrepreneurship are pleased to announce a grant from the Economic and Social Research Council ESRC (under the LISS DTP Partnership) to support a doctoral studentship for research on data driven business models in smart city contexts.
-Whilst this is a fully supported studentship, applications are processed through the normal application procedure to the Imperial College Business School Doctoral Programme – see link to applications here.
+We are pleased to announce that we have received a grant from the Economic and Social Research Council ESRC (under the LISS DTP Partnership) to support a doctoral studentship to do research on data driven business models in smart city contexts.
+Whilst this is a fully supported studentship, applications are processed through the normal application procedure to the Imperial College Business School Doctoral Programme.

-Please note that the deadline for applications is January 8, 2018.
-The successful candidate would start the ICBS Doctoral Programme in September 2018.
+Please note that the deadline for applications is 8 January 2018.
+The successful candidate would start the Doctoral Programme in September 2018.

 Data Driven Business Models for Smart City Platforms